ZZP12/CS7280_Network_Science/M3L06_Centrality_and_Network-core_Metrics_and_Algorithms/M3L06_Centrality_and_Network-core_Metrics_and_Algorithms.md

 The metaphor behind this concept comes from social networks: the very rich people are few and they have a large number of acquaintances, which include the rest of those few very rich people.
 So those few very rich people form a highly clustered small group of nodes (the “rich-club”) that is also very well-connected with the rest of the network.

-To define this notion for general (but undirected) networks, suppose that the number of nodes with degree greater than k is n_k.
-Let e_k be the number of edges between those nodes.
-The maximum number of possible edges between those nodes is n_k(n_k - 1)/2.
+To define this notion for general (but undirected) networks, suppose that the number of nodes with degree __greater than k__ is $n_k$.
+Let $e_k$ be the number of edges between those nodes.
+The maximum number of possible edges between those nodes is $n_k (n_k - 1)/2$.
 The “rich-club coefficient” for degree k is defined as:

 ![M3L06_10](imgs/M3L06_10.png)

 and it quantifies the density of the connections between nodes of degree greater than k.

-How can we tell however whether the value of Φ(k) is statistically significant for a given k?
+How can we tell however whether the value of $\phi(k)$ is statistically significant for a given k?
 It could be that even randomly wired networks have about the same value of Φ(k), at least for some degree values.
 To do so, we also generate an ensemble of random networks with the same number of nodes and degree distribution (as we did in Lesson-4 for the detection of network motifs).
 These random networks represent our **null model**.
 We can then compute the average value of Φ(k) for each k, averaging across all random networks.

 If the rich-club coefficient for degree k in the given network is much larger than the corresponding coefficient in the null model, we can mark that value of k as statistically significant for the existence of a rich-club.
 If there is at least one such statistically significant value of k, we conclude that the network includes a rich-club -- the set of nodes with degree greater than k.
 If there are multiple such values of k, the rich-club nodes can be identified based on the value of k for which we have the largest difference between the rich-club coefficient in the real network versus the null model (even though there is some variation about this in the literature).